syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/FlowLayout/GettingStarted.md

 ## Adding the FlowLayout control via designer

-1) Create new Windows Forma application via designer.
+1) Create new Windows Forms application via designer.

 2) The [FlowLayout](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.FlowLayout.html) control can be added to an application by dragging it from the toolbox to design view.
 The following assemblies will be added automatically: